 Allergies involve an immune response to something considered harmless in most people, such as pollen or a certain food.

-Underactivity of the immune system, or immunodeficiency, can increase your risk of infection.
-You may be born with an immunodeficiency or acquire it due to medical treatment or another disease.
+Underactivity of the immune system, or immunodeficiency, can increase the risk of infection.
+You may be born with an immunodeficiency (known as primary immunodeficiency, PID), or acquire it from a medical treatment or another disease (known as secondary immunodeficiency).

 Visit the Immune Deficiencies Foundation Australia (IDFA) website for more information about immunodeficiency.